-Because naturally, you would choose the online banking option from your bank of choice.
+Naturally, you'd choose the online or mobile banking option from your bank of choice.
 But not all mobile banking apps are the same.
-Some provide better user experience while others are struggling to get there.
-You might even consider opening an account for a bank with a great mobile banking app.
+Some provide a better user experience while others are struggling to get there.
+You might even consider opening an account with a bank with a great mobile banking app.

 Meanwhile, online banking involves using a bank’s website through a web browser.
 In theory, you could use your phone’s browser to access a bank’s website, but online banking is easier to access with your desktop.
 It’s a good backup for when mobile banking apps aren’t working right.

 Mobile Banking vs. Digital Banking

 Mobile banking has also become synonymous with digital banking, but the difference between the two is far more distinct.
 While mobile banking acts as a supplement to traditional banking, digital banking allows for more flexibility and convenience.

 While mobile banking apps have convenient features, you can’t do all possible transactions from the app itself.
 For example, if you want to open a bank account, you still have to go to the nearest branch and apply from there.

 On the other hand, digital banking allows you to do the entire banking process from the comfort of your home.
 You can open an account, submit requirements, and make your first deposit through digital banking apps.
 No need to go to the bank and wait in line for hours.